 Types of Grants

-The Fulbright awards two main types of grants: academic grants and English Teaching Assistantships.
+The Fulbright awards two main types of grants: Study/Research Grants and English Teaching Assistantships.

 Academic grants allow recipients to spend 8-12 months in a foreign country conducting independent research or studying at an academic institution.